jbe/react-firehook/README.md

 **High-tech logging** 🔎

-Shows all currently open subscriptions, as well as the components that are causing each one right now.
+Shows all currently open subscriptions, including the names of the source components and hooks making them.

 **Complete example component:**